brettelliot/quintana/docs/contributing.md

 # 5. Interactive rebase (squash) your commits
 git rebase -i origin/master

+# I think maybe i had to do this?
+git push

 # 6. Merge your changes with master
 git checkout master